matcutest/matcutest/mtools/README.txt

 setup

 from the current directory.
-This will compile (i.e., mexify) all the CUTEst test problems so that they can be used in MATLAB.
+This will compile (i.e., mexify) all the CUTEst problems so that they can be used in MATLAB.
 It may take a few hours to finish.

 2. After 1 is finished, the following functions are available in MATLAB: